- Living in Europe for decades, Tina Turner has been setting up shop in Switzerland since the mid-2000s

 - Before that, she built a dream house for herself in the south of France, which she sold to follow husband Erwin Bach to Zürich

-- Her home is Chateau Algonquin, a magnificent estate which sits on Lake Zürich that the couple has been renting for years
+- Her home was Chateau Algonquin, a magnificent estate which sits on Lake Zürich that the couple has been renting for years

-- Recently, they also purchased their own home nearby, paying $76 million for what they call ‘a weekend retreat’
+- In recent years, they also purchased their own home nearby, paying $76 million for what they call ‘a weekend retreat’

 Born in Tennessee, the Proud Mary hitmaker became a citizen of Switzerland in 2013 and renounced her U.S. citizenship after marrying longtime love Erwin Bach that same year.

-Together since 1986, the couple has been living in Switzerland for years.
+Together since 1986, the couple had been living in Switzerland for years before the iconic singer passed away in May at age 83.

 Due to strict Swiss law that restricts foreigners from purchasing property, they were renting a compound known as Chateau Algonquin outside Zürich in the town of Kuesnacht.

-But recently, the couple put down some permanent roots in the beautiful central European country.
+But recently, the couple put down some permanent roots in the beautiful central European country, and we’re here to tell you all about Tina Turner’s home in her final years.

 Why did she leave America?